Configure Receive Message

 3. SMS Route—Select the SMS route using which the message should be sent to the customer.

-4. Template ID—Depending on the country from where your customer is, the template ID field is mandatory (when the Auto Reply option is selected).
+4. Template ID—Based on the region/country in which the account registration is made, the template ID field is mandatory (when the Auto Reply option is selected).

-For example, to send the message to a customer in India, you must select a template ID.
+For example, to send a message to a customer in India, you must select a template ID.

 Instant Reply—Select this option, if you want to send an auto reply message immediately after receiving a message.